alphywalfie/final/README.md

 3) Go to "Linker>>Input" and edit "Additional Dependencies".
 Add "SDL2_image.lib" and "irrKlang.lib".

-All media for this project(pictures and audio files) will need to be in the project folder.
+###Game Media and File Dependencies

+Make sure to include all the files found in "media" and "text files and dependencies" in your project folder.
+(The folder in your solution where the "".vcxproj" file is located)

 ##Playing the Game - Controls